For Coho salmon, study backs cheaper, faster habitat structures

 One method the researchers looked at was cutting and falling riparian trees directly into streams.
 This worked best in remote, dense forests where bringing in heavy equipment wasn’t an option and cutting one or two trees wouldn’t deprive the stream of beneficial shade.
 In areas with fewer trees, they brought in a rubber-tired skidder to move more distant logs into the stream.
 In both cases, they wedged the logs against trees and stumps on the banks for a little extra security.

-The researchers put those techniques to work in 11 streams across Menidicino County.
+The researchers put those techniques to work in 11 streams across Mendocino County.
 After two years of monitoring, three sites hadn’t lost any logs at all.
 In the worst case, a 4-year-old site still retained 73 percent of its logs.
 The projects came in at an average of $259 per log, just 22 percent of the cost of anchored projects.

 “Even though the forests are protected and they’re on their way there, it’s going to take them a long time,” Carah said.
 “Coho salmon don’t have that long to wait.”